 Storytelling opens avenues for conveying a message, awakening the imagination, and communicating thoughts and feelings that we otherwise have no way to express.
 Through performance and recordings, Storysmith® Susan Marie Frontczak brings literature and history to life, creates stories from thin air, and hones personal experience into tales worth telling again and again.

-Sample programs are described here, however you are also welcome to inquire about custom programs.
+Sample programs are described here.
+You are also welcome to inquire about custom programs.

 The Human Spirit Around the World

 Tales from all corners of the globe.
 Sample the colorful textures and shades of various cultures, while celebrating what we all, as humans, hold in common.
 Three programs available: A Multi-Cultural Feast, Trickster Tales, and Getting Along.

 From classic stories by Rudyard Kipling, A.A.
 Milne, and Hans Christian Anderson to contemporary masterpieces by such authors as Jane Yolen, Janet Stevens and Ann Hayes, a collection of well crafted characters, plots, and adventures is selected for the age group at hand.
 Treat your students to the best a writer can offer, brought to life.

 Using improvisational theater techniques, Susan Marie guides the audience to create and develop characters, setting, conflict, and plot right before their eyes.
 In essence, we all become authors on the spot - and learn in the process how to create a complete story from our own imagination.
 (Even more powerful when combined with Susan Marie’s classroom workshops in Creative Writing and/or Improvisational Acting.)

 Dressed in national Polish costume, from headdress to shoes, Susan Marie tells Polish, Ukrainian, Estonian, Czech, and Russian folk tales.
 She shows examples of and explains local crafts including embroidery, paper cutting, and engraved wooden plates.